-Threads execute in local and remote objects by location-independent invocations and returns.
+Threads execute in local and remote object instances by location-independent invocations and returns.
 A thread begins its execution by invoking an object operation.
 The object and the operation are specified when the thread is created.
 The portion of a thread executing an object operation is called a thread segment.
 Thus, a thread can be viewed as being composed of a concatenation of thread segments.

 A thread's initial segment is called its root and its most recent segment is called its head.
 The head of a thread is the only segment that is active.
 A thread can also be viewed as being composed of a sequence of sections, where a section is a maximal length sequence of contiguous thread segments on a node.
-A section's first segment results from an invocation from another node, and its last segment performs a remote invocation.
-Further details of the thread model can be found in [1], [15], [16].
+Further details of the thread model can be found in [1], [2], [5].